bryceygordon/MagicFS/ROADMAP.md

 **Goal:** Make the filesystem "Format Agnostic."
 * **Concept:** To the user, a PDF is just text.
 MagicFS must make it scriptable.
 * **Tasks:**
-    1. Integrate `pdf-extract` for PDF parsing.
+    1. Integrate PDF parsing libraries.
-    2. Integrate `docx-rs` for Word documents.
+    2. Integrate DOCX parsing libraries.
     3. Refactor `text_extraction.rs` into a modular "Converter" system.
     4.  **Hardening:** Ensure corrupted PDFs do not crash the Indexer (Fail Small).